 oh no, your 5 year old couldn't :-)

-fun + fresh work this winter / not sure i will sell these.
+pure fun, fresh work this winter / not sure i will sell these.
 5 panels connect to form a bridge composed of tiretracks

 "5 gears in reverse" / painting the road in a new way / an unpublished set of photography that looks like paintings

-image below: my paintbrush: 1 of 5 large panels reading left to right. painting a suspension bridge on my snow covered street this winter in south louisiana. maybe global warming is true. it has never snowed here before so i seized this day. reversing and forwarding at 45 degree angles. stopping to take a shot and repeating the entire day.
+image below: my paintbrush: 1 of 5 large panels reading left to right. painting a suspension bridge on my snow covered street this winter in south la. maybe global warming is true. it has never snowed here before so i seized this day. reversing and forwarding at 45 degree angles. stopping to take a shot and repeating the entire day.

 low resolution samples of my asphault paintings: